-- There are five training courses in the Canadian Lifesaving Sport Officials Certification program.
-The program is designed to prepare participants to officiate at a variety of different types and levels of lifesaving sport competition. - Community Official (2-3 hours): The Community Official course prepares parents, staff, and volunteers to officiate at community-level competitions.
+The Community Official (2-3 hours) course prepares parents, staff, and volunteers to officiate at community-level competitions.
 The course focuses on the duties and roles of officials who are required in large numbers such as Timers, Runners and Tabulators.
 Prerequisite: Minimum 13 years of age.